What Is Basic Allowance for Housing (BAH)?

 Partial BAH

 Service members living in government quarters (barracks, on-post housing) typically receive reduced or no BAH.
-Single junior enlisted members (E-1 to E-3) in the barracks receive only a small Partial BAH ($100–$250) rather than full BAH.
+Single junior enlisted members (E-1 to E-3) in the barracks receive only a small Partial BAH — a legacy amount of roughly $7 to $51 per month depending on grade — rather than full BAH.
 Members in family housing receive no BAH.
+Reserve and National Guard members on shorter orders may instead receive BAH Type II, a flat national rate.

 How to Look Up Your BAH Rate